janae-marie/greenspace-health/README.md

   + Utilize feature branching where each person will work on certain functionality within a branch.
 We may collaborate on the same branch for the same functionality (i.e. an issue at a time).
   + familiarize with workflow
   + review each other's code via pull requests to better collaborate and create a cohesive product

+  # Environment set-up
+  To recreate the environment, ensure Conda is installed on your computer, and run
+  - conda env create -f environment.yml
+  - conda activate greenspace_env

+  ## Dependencies
+  - osmnx--2.0.1 Note that osmnx, geopandas, and matplotlib do not have versions specified.